Our Creation Story

 The Ida B. Wells Society for Investigative Reporting was born out of a meeting of four black journalists in the spring of 2015 who were disturbed by the tiny number of journalists of color doing investigative reporting.

 Investigative reporting is among the most critical journalism, as it exposes abuses of power, holds our government accountable and works in the interests of the most vulnerable in our society.
 It is also among the least diverse reporting positions in any newsroom.

-The organization is named for muckraking journalist, Ida B. Wells, whose tireless and courageous reporting exposed the scourge of lynching to both a national and international audience.
-Through incisive and often dangerous on-the-ground investigative reporting, Wells-Barnett exposed the lie that most lynching of black men were in response to crimes they committed, but showed that they often resulted from white residents’ attempts to reinforce racial caste.
-It can also be said that Wells was among the first data reporters, as she kept meticulous records on the numbers of lynching, where they were occurring and why.
+The organization is named for muckraking journalist Ida B. Wells, whose tireless and courageous reporting exposed the scourge of lynching to both a national and international audience.
+Through incisive and often dangerous on-the-ground investigative reporting, Wells-Barnett exposed the lie that most lynchings of black men were in response to crimes they committed, but showed instead that they often resulted from white residents’ attempts to reinforce the racial caste.
+It can also be said that Wells was among the first data reporters, as she kept meticulous records on the numbers of lynchings, where they were occurring and why.

 In February of 2016, the four founders convened a meeting in Memphis, Tenn., the place where Wells began her journalism career before being run out of town after penning an anti-lynching editorial.
 At that Memphis meeting, the founders laid out the vision, mission and launch plan for the Society.
 And in August of 2016, with the generous support of Open Society Foundation, Ford Foundation and the CUNY Graduate School of Journalism, the Society launched.